pdfgeneratorapi/java-client/README.md

 PDF Generator API
 - API version: 3.1.1
-  - Build date: 2022-07-13T14:55:27.173409+03:00[Europe/Tallinn]
+  - Build date: 2023-02-22T21:11:49.567449+02:00[Europe/Tallinn]

 # Introduction
-PDF Generator API allows you easily generate transactional PDF documents and reduce the development and support costs by enabling your users to create and manage their document templates using a browser-based drag-and-drop document editor.
+[PDF Generator API](https://pdfgeneratorapi.com) allows you easily generate transactional PDF documents and reduce the development and support costs by enabling your users to create and manage their document templates using a browser-based drag-and-drop document editor.

 The PDF Generator API features a web API architecture, allowing you to code in the language of your choice.
 This API supports the JSON media type, and uses UTF-8 character encoding.